alisonzthu/LibrarySystem/README.md

 # Library Management System:

+The program is all written by Alison.
+The cdschenshuai commit was caused by confusion on local Github username.

 1. UIPackage has the main component.
 What its classes do：
     * "UIComponents" creates different page views and put them under the control of a CardLayout manager；
     * "CreateLogIn" creates the log in panel；